 Before getting started with this section it is probably of value to offer a bit of perspective/advice.
 If the topic of object orientation (OO) is new to you don't be surprised if the material seems abstract and/or opaque.
 Join the club.
 Personally, I have not encountered a student who reported or demonstrated immediate and complete understanding of the concepts.
 Rather, study and time are essential to achieve depth and applied dexterity.

-Four-to-six months of experience working with an OO language is typically required to develop moderate proficiency with OO.
+Four-to-six months of experience working with an object orientation language is typically required to develop moderate proficiency with OO.
 However, the fundamentals of the paradigm are reasonably elementary and can be demonstrated with uncomplicated code examples.
 My advice is to work through the examples in this course and resist the urge to understand everything initially.
 Be comfortable with not having complete understanding.
 Such is the human condition.
 The concepts will become clearer with time and experience.
 Enjoy the process and work with confidence while you wait for clarity to gradually, and sometimes abruptly, ensue.

 Object orientation is a software development approach that considers the 'object' to be the center of attention.
 In OO, the object is also often referred to as the 'first class citizen', meaning it has the full cooperation of the language.
 Prior to OO, the most common approach to software development was procedural programming in which the procedure was the focus.
 OO became popular with industry development teams in the 1990's and has since retained its prevailing stature.
 The paradigm consists of three general activities: object-oriented analysis (OOA), object-oriented design (OOD), and object-oriented programming (OOP).